LordMero/pyGit/README.md

 # Dependencies
 pyGit only depends on [Rich](https://rich.readthedocs.io/en/latest/introduction.html), a python library for rich text (with color and style) to the terminal.
-By the way this project is awesome, you should really check it out.
+By the way, this project is awesome!
+You should really check it out.

+# Installation:
+* Clone the repo and use pip install -e . to install.

 # TODO:
 * Create a TUI for the application